Protests erupt along Mexican border after deaths at Honeywell, Lear

 The government is investigating why 15% of companies with non-essential activities had refused to stop work, deputy health minister Hugo Lopez-Gatell said on Wednesday, warning that failure to comply could be a crime.

-On Wednesday, workers protested outside an assembly factory in Ciudad Juarez run by Wisconsin-based Regal Beloit, which produces electric motors for household appliances, and demanded the plant close, saying a coworker had died.
+On Wednesday, workers protested outside an assembly factory in Ciudad Juarez run by Wisconsin-based Regal Beloit <RBC.N>, which produces electric motors for household appliances, and demanded the plant close, saying a coworker had died.

 Reuters was not able to confirm a death of a Regal worker.
 The company did not respond to a request for comment.